-EDO Qld has lodged a legal challenge over the Federal Government’s decision to assess Adani’s North Galilee Water Scheme without investigating its impact on Australia’s precious water resources.
+EDO Qld has lodged a legal challenge on behalf of the Australian Conservation Foundation over the Federal Government’s decision to assess Adani’s North Galilee Water Scheme without investigating its impact on Australia’s precious water resources.

 Queensland is in the midst of an extreme drought.